bvaughn/react-virtualized/docs/CellMeasurer.md

 }
 ```

 The [default caching strategy](https://github.com/bvaughn/react-virtualized/blob/master/source/CellMeasurer/defaultCellSizeCache.js) is exported as `defaultCellMeasurerCellSizeCache` should you wish to decorate it.
-You can also use [an alternative caching strategy for lists with a uniform (yet unknown) row height](https://github.com/bvaughn/react-virtualized/blob/master/source/CellMeasurer/CellSizeCacheUniformHeight.js), exported as `CellMeasurerCellSizeCacheUniformHeight`.
+You can also use [an alternative caching strategy](https://github.com/bvaughn/react-virtualized/blob/master/source/CellMeasurer/uniformHeightCellSizeCache.js) for lists with a uniform (yet unknown) row height, exported as `uniformHeightCellMeasurerCellSizeCache`.

 ### Examples